These are the 19 most effective SaaS marketing strategies for 2023.

 Nope?
 Then one of the best solutions for you is retargeting.

 In a nutshell, retargeting is essentially creating personalized ad campaigns for users who have previously visited your website or other content.

-The basic idea behind retargeting is to reach out to users who already know your product and, for that reason, have much higher chances of converting.
+The basic idea behind retargeting is to reach out to users who already know your product and, for that reason, have much higher conversion rate.

 It works perfectly for almost any industry with longer sales cycles, and SaaS definitely falls under this category.

-When setting up a retargeting campaign, don’t forget to segment your audience since all of them have different needs.
+When setting up a retargeting campaign, don’t forget to segment your audience since they all have different needs.

 For example, segments for a SaaS business could be:

-At Platformly, one of our segments is people who visited a specific feature page and haven’t converted.
+At Platformly, one of our segments were people who visited a specific feature page and haven’t converted.

-Here is how the retargeting ads look like for these segments.
+Here is what the retargeting ads look like for these segments.

 Launching a lifetime deal campaign is an excellent solution for early-stage SaaS startups.
 It helps to attract early members and get enough money to fund the development and other expenses.